ffriz22/IoT_Team-SelectionTest/README.md

 # IoT_Team-SelectionTest
 Selection test for a technology company specializing in Virtual Reality (VR) and Augmented Reality (AR) Programming in Python, Bash and knowledge in Django

+To enter the django repository you must go to the [Master branch](https://github.com/ffriz22/IoT_Team-SelectionTest/tree/master)

 ## Index of tests performed

 1. Python Programming ```Python 3.7```